jturner297/Embedded-Simon-Says/README.md

 <img src="assets/STM-SAYS_thumbnailGIF.gif" width="500" />

-A pattern matching memory game built on STM32
+A pattern-matching memory game built on STM32

 ## Overview
 **Embedded Simon Says** is a recreation of the classic game of Simon Says, but built on STM32 using physical LEDs and buttons.
+Players test their memory against increasinly complex patterns.
+Patterns consits of 4 different colors, with each color having it's own dedicated button.